GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/match_patterns/index.md

 ## Overview {: #overview }

-Match patterns are used in Chrome extensions to specify a group of URLs.
+Extensions use match patterns to specify a group of URLs.
 They are mainly used to declare [host permissions][host-permissions] in content scripts.
-Learn more about other use cases in the [Host permissions][host-permissions] section of Declaring permissions.
+Other match pattern can be found in:

+- [`"web_accesible_resources.matches"`][war]
+- [`"externally_connectable.matches"`][ext-connect]

+See [host permissions][host-permissions] to explore how they work and what Chrome APIs use them.

 ## What is a match pattern? {: #what }

-A match pattern is a URL that begins with a permitted scheme separated by a `://`, followed by a host and path.
+A match pattern is a URL that begins with a permitted scheme, separated by a `://`, followed by a host and path.
 It can contain wildcard (`*`) characters.
 Most match patterns are composed of three parts:

 ```text
 &lt;scheme&gt;://&lt;host&gt;/&lt;path&gt;